 Most of the energy in this recipe comes from the eggs, which also provide plenty of protein, choline, B2, B5 and selenium.
 The salmon boosts omega 3 for optimal brain function, along with B3, B5, B6 and B12.
-The spinach provides folate, magnesium potassium, iron as well as vitamins A, C and K. Finally, the feta fills in the calcium and vitamin B2.
+The spinach provides folate, magnesium, potassium, and iron, as well as vitamins A, C and K. Finally, the feta fills in the calcium and vitamin B2.

 - 6 eggs, beaten

 - 300 g frozen spinach, defrosted with excess water squeezed out.

 - 200 g salmon, cut into 2 cm cubes

 - 100 goats or cows feta (goats lower in carbs)

 - Line an ovenproof pan or dish with baking paper and lay spinach evenly over bottom.

 - Lay out salmon and crumble over the feta.

 - Bake for 20 – 30 minutes until centre is cooked.